© Copyright iLiving International All rights reserved.

 In 1982, Schmidt founded Rayonex Biomedical GmbH to refine and advance his bioresonance technology.
 Unlike other systems that produce square or triangular wave patterns to eliminate pathogens, Rayonex uses sine wave, more natural and harmonious with the body.
 This approach forms the basis of Bioresonance According to Paul Schmidt, which aims to restore the body’s balance with the safest frequencies found in nature.

-Despite widespread awareness and recognition by convention medicine, the Bioresonance According to Paul Schmidt system is used in 42 countries worldwide.
+The Bioresonance According to Paul Schmidt system is used in 42 countries worldwide.
 In Germany alone, it is recommended by over 5,500 naturopaths and progressive medical doctors.
 This innovative health assessment, harmonisation method, and its associated products have earned a reputation as effective tools for holistic wellness.

-Frequency technology is the future of medicine
+Frequency technology is the Future of Medicine

 After more than a century of the development of quantum mechanics, human life has been revolutionarised in many ways – from quantum computing to medical imaging, from laser technology to nanotechnology.
 Advancement with quantum technology will only continue.